knowmad411dev/MyBrain/Notes/Neuro-Symbolic Graph Reasoning.md

 ---

-The text discusses the integration of [[Neural Networks]], specifically large language models ([[LLM]]s), with symbolic AI systems like knowledge graphs to enhance [[Artificial intelligence]] capabilities.
+The text discusses the integration of Neural Networks, specifically large language models (LLMs), with symbolic AI systems like knowledge graphs to enhance Artificial intelligence capabilities.
 This neurosymbolic approach leverages the strengths of both paradigms—pattern recognition from neural networks and logical reasoning from symbolic AI—to address complex, domain-specific problems that neither system could manage effectively on its own.

 ### Key Studies and Research